 - Averted in the prequel, where he's shown to be more patient, kind and less tempermental than he was in Inc. At least until he joins Roar Omega Roar.

 - Sunset Shimmer from the My Little Pony: Equestria Girls series.
-Pre-HeelFace Turn, nearly any sign of disrespect could set her off into a screaming rage, especially when it interfered with her scheme; post-villainy, she still has quite the short fuse when she sees someone being reckless with magic, when she feels she's being mistreated and when her Competition Freak tendencies manifest, though she's better at directing her anger at an appropriate target.
+In the first film, prior to her Heel–Face Turn, nearly any sign of disrespect could set her off into a screaming rage, especially when it interfered with her scheme.
+Post-villainy, she still has quite the short fuse that has been set off due to any number of things (someone being reckless with magic, being slighted or inconvenienced, a bad gaming session, etc.), though she's better at directing her anger at an appropriate target and reigning it in.